 Be creative and thoughtful in your campaign messaging.
 You want users to engage with your campaign because it resonates with them — and it will, as long as it has a genuine message with their best interests at heart.

 Livestream shopping on Facebook, Instagram, and TikTok has evolved rapidly in ecommerce.
 Many brands are experimenting with this format to sell beauty products, clothing, electronics, and home furnishings.

-European apparel merchant Lindex is an excellent social commerce example where using livestream shopping increased sales.
+European apparel merchant Lindex is an excellent example of social commerce where using livestream shopping increased sales.

-Their May 2021 livestream shopping event was their most successful event to date, getting twice as many viewers as its average tune-in rate and generating a 55% add-to-cart rate, the merchant says on Digital Commerce 360.
+A particularly successful livestream shopping event generated twice as many viewers as its average tune-in rate and a 55% add-to-cart rate, the merchant says on Digital Commerce 360.

 Image Source: Lindex

 Let customers interact with your brand while you livestream.
-Lindex encourages their customers to ask questions for influencer hosts to answer, which is great for driving engagement.
+Lindex encourages its customers to ask questions for influencer hosts to answer, which is great for driving engagement.

-Like Lindex, Betabrand also turns into live commerce platforms to market products, drive engagement, and boost purchases.
+Like Lindex, international fashion company Who What Wear also turns into live commerce platforms to market products, drive engagement, and boost purchases.

 Standing out on the digital shelf starts with access to the latest industry content.
 Subscribe to Below the Fold, our monthly content newsletter, and join other commerce leaders.